Beatification and canonization of Pope Paul VI: Canonization

+Canonization of Pope Paul VI, among others.

 It had been speculated in 2014 that Pope Francis might have canonized Paul VI, as early as June 2015, with the process of "equipollent canonization" which he had used in the past.
 If this was not used, then a miracle would have been required for the canonization.

 The second miracle required for his canonization was reported to have occurred in January 2015.
-As of August 2015, investigation into the reported miracle is underway in northern Italy, where the healing was said to have occurred.
-Back in January 2015, Antonio Lanzoni thought the canonization might occur in the first half of 2016, but as of October 2016 it has not happened.
+An investigation into the reported miracle was subsequently undertaken in northern Italy, where the healing was said to have occurred.
+Back in January 2015, Antonio Lanzoni thought the canonization might occur in the first half of 2016, but it did not.

 Theologians advising the Congregation for the Causes of Saints voiced their approval to this miracle on 13 December 2017 and have this direction on to the cardinal and bishop members of the C.C.S. who must vote on the cause also before taking it to Pope Francis for his approval.
 Brescian media reported the canonization could take place in October 2018 to coincide with the synod on the youth.
 The cardinal and bishop members of the C.C.S. issued their unanimous approval to this miracle in their meeting held on 6 February 2018; La Stampa reported that the canonization could be celebrated during the synod on the youth with a probable date of 21 October.
 Pope Francis formally approved a second miracle needed for canonization in a meeting with Roman priests on 14 February 2018 and stated that Paul VI's canonization would take place sometime in 2018.
 The official confirmation came when Pope Francis signed a decree approving the miracle on 6 March 2018; the formal announcement of this confirmation was made in a Holy See press bulletin at noon on 7 March 2018.

 Paul VI was canonized as a saint on 14 October 2018.